somyagupta-2910/Lung-Segmentation-Disease-Classification-and-Severity-Localization/README.md

-# A Hybrid Multi-stage Network for Lung Segmentation, Disease Classification and Severity Localization from X-ray Images
+# Project Name: A Hybrid Multi-stage Network for Lung Segmentation, Disease Classification and Severity Localization from X-ray Images

 ## GitHub Folder Structure